-Biden tells Western allies 'America's back'
+Biden tells Western allies: 'America's back'

 He also promised to defend LGBTI rights and overturned a ban on transgender soldiers.

-And he denounced the coup in Burma and called for aid to Yemen.
+And he denounced the coup in Burma and called for an end to war in Yemen.

 But he was softer on China than on Russia in moral terms.